BhuvanSagarSuhasDR/Cypress-tests/README.md

 - It can be run with command - npm run e2eTests

+### Open the report

+After the tests are run, open the generated HTML file using the below commad open cypress/reports/mochawesome-report.html

 ### Notes

 - Do not commit env data like user credentials to the repository.